matthew-mcc/matthew-mcc/README.md

 Hi!
-My name is Matthew McConnell and I am a undergraduate student at the University of Calgary studying a Bsc in Computer Science and a Bsc in Architecture!
+My name is Matthew McConnell and I am a graduate student at the University of Calgary studying a Msc in Computer Science!

 About me:
 I am a passionate and independent learner who loves to spend time programming.
 I have always had a passion for computers building my first computer at 13 and have built many more since then.
 I transitioned my knowledge of computers to architecture and won two scholarships through BILD Calgary for my digital designs.
 My expertise lies in Python where I am fully capable of solving complex physics simulations, developing data analysis and visualization tools, working with multiple packages and framework tools, and the creation of graphical user interfaces.